Tag: Kyle Weber

 • The Story of the A

-I had intentions on writing up a photo-book story of the restoration process of the John Deere Model A. I’m having a hard time finishing it, so I thought in the meantime, I’d just throw it up here.
-If there are any major spelling/grammar mistakes or things you’d like added, please use the comments field…
+John Deere Model AI had intentions on writing up a photo-book story of the restoration process of the John Deere Model A. I’m having a hard time finishing it, so I thought in the meantime, I’d just throw it up here.
+If there are any major spelling/grammar mistakes or things you’d like added, please use the comments field below.
+I’ll add some photos later.
+Click “Continue Reading” below for the full story.

 • Planting with the John Deere A and LL-A Grain Drill